kjhass/PublicKB/Container Services/creating-a-docker-swarm-in-clc.md

 ```
 docker-machine env WORKER1
 ```
-Depending on your OS run the command from the output to set the require environment variables.
+Depending on your OS run the command from the output to set the required environment variables.
 For example:
 ```
 eval $(docker-machine env WORKER1)
 ```